SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation-part-2.md

 # Chapter 8.2.
-Preparation for practical exam – part II
+Preparation for a practical exam – part II

-In this chapter we will look at a **practical exam on basics of programming**, held at SoftUni on December 18, 2016.
-The exam covers the learning material studied from this book and from the "Programming Basics" course at SoftUni.
+In this chapter, we will look at a **practical exam on basics of programming** held at SoftUni on December 18, 2016.
+The tasks give a good idea of what we can expect at the entrance exam in programming at SoftUni.
+The exam covers the learning material studied from this book and the "Programming Basics" course at SoftUni.

 ## Video